wekan/wekan-node20/README.md

 - MSSQL
 - Oracle

-## Database abstraction layers
+## DAL and ORM

+- DAL (Database Access Layer) and ORM (Object Relational Mapper)
 - Generating database queries from same syntax to many different database syntax
-- If using ot is improvement, not too much size or slowness added
+- If using DAL/ORM is improvement, not too much size or slowness added
 - Those that also support CloudFlare D1 SQLite database
   - Kysely, at bottom of page https://github.com/wekan/wekan/wiki/WeKan-Multiverse-Roadmap
   - Feathers-kysely